-Consumers buy products and services for their reasons, not yours.
+People buy products and services for their reasons, not yours.
 Never having been in your brain…they wouldn’t know….

 In hypnosis, and in all conversation, THIS is the reason you’ll want to use the word “You” more than the word “We” in your messages.
 When you present the benefits of your products or services, frame them with your prospects’ emotional interests in mind, not your own.

 Can you see the difference in the two presentations below?